dmparrishphd/cleaneR-code-CORW/Files/Tree/0/tests.md

 The above definition of `classify` goes agains two of Leo Brodie's \[THIN4\] tips (Nos.
 8.4 and 8.15):

-> Don't test for something that has already been excluded (Brodie, Tip 8.4)
+> Don't test for something that has already been excluded

-> Don't test for something that can't possibly happen" (Brodie, Tip 8.15)
+> Don't test for something that can't possibly happen

 Applying the principle, a better definition of `classify` would be: